 in_reply_to_user_id | in_reply_to_username | Handle, not ID |

-author_id (plus includes.users[]) | user (full object inline) | Embedded |
+author_id plus includes.users[] | user (full object inline) | Embedded |

 Referenced tweets via includes | quoted_status, retweeted_status | Inline |

-For GET endpoints, pass next_cursor as a query parameter:
+For GET endpoints, pass next_cursor as a query parameter.
+For POST endpoints, include it in the JSON body:

 curl -X POST "https://api.sorsa.io/v3/search-tweets" \